Skip To Main Content

 Members of the Bahai faith will be absent from school.

-Students and families may not be able to participate in events on this day or evening events the night before.
+Saturday, May 31, 2025 Dragon Boat Festival - Chinese community and some members of East Asian Heritage Students and families may not be able to participate in events on this day.

 Shavuot-Jewish community

-Holy days may result in student not having assignments or ready for tests the following day.
+Holy days may result in student not having assignments or be ready for tests the following day.

 Please keep in mind families will not be able to attend events on these dates.